esteinig/netviewP/README.md

 ##Troubleshooting

-If you have tried and tried and things are not working out, feel free to send us a message.
-We will try and help as best as we can.
+Feel free to send us a message, we will try and help as best as we can.

 **Web Visualization**